I was recently asked by one of this blog’s readers what is the best coffee creamer alternative for fatty liver.

 There are two main things that coffee creamers do to our coffee: a change of taste and a change of texture by adding that yummy creaminess.

 Unfortunately, there are not many alternatives available to offer both the texture AND the flavor of most coffee creamers, so we’ll have to compromise a bit.
+(Of course, it depends what your preferred flavor is – some are easier to replace than others).

 My recommendation, when trying to find an alternative to make your morning coffee friendlier towards your liver, is to use something that gives a similar texture (simply because we have more options here).